 ii.
 In A.D.
 23 Smyrna won the privilege (over 11 other cities) to build the first temple to worship the Emperor Tiberius Caesar.
 Smyrna was a leading city in the Roman cult of Emperor worship.

 iii.
 The Roman Emperor Domitian (A.D.
 81-96) was the first to demand worship under the title “Lord” from the people of the Roman Empire as a test of political loyalty.
 According to ancient church history, it was under the reign of Domitian that John was banished to the Island of Patmos where he received this vision.

 iv.
-“Emperor worship had begin as spontaneous demonstration of gratitude to Rome; but toward the end of the first century, in the days of Domitian, the final step was taken and Caesar worship became compulsory.
+“Emperor worship had begun as spontaneous demonstration of gratitude to Rome; but toward the end of the first century, in the days of Domitian, the final step was taken and Caesar worship became compulsory.
 Once a year the Roman citizen must burn a pinch of incense on the altar to the godhead of Caesar; and having done so, he was given a certificate to guarantee that he had performed his religious duty.”
 (Barclay)

 v.
 “All that the Christians had to do was to burn that pinch of incense, say, ‘Caesar is Lord,’ receive their certificate, and go away and worship as they pleased.
 But that is precisely what the Christians would not do.
 They would give no man the name of Lord; that name they would keep for Jesus Christ and Jesus Christ alone.
 They would not even formally conform.”
 (Barclay)

 2. (8b) Jesus describes Himself to the church at Smyrna.

 ‘These things says the First and the Last, who was dead, and came to life:

 a.
 The First and the Last: Jesus chose this title from His initial appearance to John (Revelation 1:11, 1:17) to speak of His eternal character.
 The First and the Last are titles that belong only to the LORD, Yahweh, according to Isaiah 41:4, 44:6, and 48:12.